j-lgs/terraform-provider-talos/docs/resources/control_node.md

 Required:

+- `crypt_provider` (String) Encryption provider to use for the encryption.
+- `keys` (Attributes List) Specifies system disk partition encryption settings. (see [below for nested schema](#nestedatt--config--encryption--ephemeral--keys))

+Optional:

 - `blocksize` (Number) Defines the encryption block size.
 - `cipher` (String) Cipher kind to use for the encryption.
 Depends on the encryption provider.
-- `crypt_provider` (String) Encryption provider to use for the encryption.
-- `keys` (Attributes List) Specifies system disk partition encryption settings. (see [below for nested schema](#nestedatt--config--encryption--ephemeral--keys))
 - `keysize` (Number) Defines the encryption key size.
 - `perf_options` (List of String) Additional --perf parameters for LUKS2 encryption.